 You put it out there and let others deal with it.

-The cool realist style of New Orleans Niggah invites viewers to contemplate how they personally engage issues of identity, black masculinity, racism and the politics of language.
+The realist style of New Orleans Niggah invites viewers to contemplate how they engage issues of identity, black masculinity, racism, and the politics of language.

 Instead of identifying Taylor by name or profession, Barkley Hendricks chose to refer to him by a derivation of the explosive racial epithet.